Drum Set Lugs

 Start by checking for any signs of wear or rust.
 If you notice anything off, it’s time to replace them.
 Common materials like steel and aluminum can corrode, affecting sound quality.

-See also Jazz Drum Set
+See also Small Drum Set

 Cleaning lugs with a soft cloth can remove dirt and grime.
 I usually use a bit of rubbing alcohol for stubborn spots.
 It’s that simple!